-During a recent trip to our daughter Jill’s home, we visited the Munson-Williams-Proctor Art Institute in Utica, NY.
-Here in the sky-lit atrium, Abbey examines a Jackson Pollock painting on canvas using aluminum paint and duco (an automobile paint produced by DuPont).
+During a recent trip to our daughter Jill’s home, we visited the Munson-Williams-Proctor Art Institute in Utica, NY, especially to see the Voyage of Life series.
+Here in the sky-lit atrium, our daughter, Abbey examines a Jackson Pollock painting on canvas using aluminum paint and duco (an automobile paint produced by DuPont).
 Abbey makes museum visits so interesting because of her art knowledge and familiarity acquired from her many art history classes.

 What I most enjoyed was a series of paintings created by Thomas Cole.
 The Voyage of Life, 1839-1840.
 Oil on canvas, Museum of Art, Munson-Williams-Proctor Arts Institute represents an allegory of the four stages of human life: childhood, youth, manhood, and old age.